nano-react-app/nano-react-app/README.md

 ## Usage

-For App configuration and usage info, see the template's [README](https://github.com/nano-react-app/template-js).
+For App configuration and usage info, see the respective template's README.